 Electronic Reporting Form

-Concerns of hazing can be reported using the electronic reporting form.
+Concerns of hazing can be reported using the hazing incident reporting form.
 Please complete the form as detailed and thoroughly as possible.
 Detailed and thorough information is important in order for the Office of Student Conduct to follow-up on the allegation.

 Office of Student Conduct